 The target population for this study will be diverse STEM college or university educated job seekers from socially connected networks.

-Snowball sampling will be utilized to encourage broader participation on social media for a period of four weeks.
+Snowball sampling will be utilized to encourage broader participation on social media for four weeks.
 A recruitment request, informed consent, and instrument will be posted to the researcher’s social media platforms (LinkedIn) and relevant social media groups (with permission from the group administrators) with a request for others to share the post.
-The sample size will be a convenience sample based on the number of responses received during the recruitment period.
+The sample size will be a convenience sample based on the responses received during the recruitment period.

 Hypotheses (Quantitative Only)